-Since we provide e-education enterprise solutions, we usually will not release a new product and sudden changes during semesters to avoid training costs on our customers' side.
-Educators are super busy at the end of summer preparing for the new semester, and considering the team planned several in-person testing sessions a month later, so it wasn't a good time for me to conduct research in the end of my intern project.
+Since our clients are libraries, we usually will not release a new product and design changes during semesters to avoid our clients' training costs.
+For this project, educators are busy at the end of summer preparing for the new semester, and considering the planned in-person testing sessions after the beginning of the new semester, I'm not able to follow up with the user testing.

 If I have more time...

-Participate in conducting user evaluations to test on our concepts to iterate and converge to one final design.
+Participate in user testings to iterate the design and converge concepts into one final design.